 The Plan provides for loans to active participants.
 Participants may borrow up to the lesser of \$50 or 50% of the vested portions of the participant's account balance.
 The amount available for future borrowings by participants is reduced by the amount of their highest outstanding loan balance during the previous one-year period.
 A participant with an outstanding loan may not apply for another loan until the existing loan is paid in full and may not refinance an existing loan or obtain a second loan for the purpose of paying off the existing loan.
+Participants may apply for only one loan each calendar year.
 There is a 14 day waiting period between when one loan is paid off and another one can be requested.
 Loans are secured by the balance in the participant's account and bear interest at the prime interest rate plus 1%.
-The term of any loan is no greater than five years, except in the case of a loan used to acquire a principal residence, in which case, the term may not exceed 10 years.
+Except for loans grandfathered in from a previous plan merger, the term of any loan is no greater than five years, except in the case of a loan used to acquire a principal residence, in which case, the term may not exceed 10 years.
 Repayments must be in substantially equal installments, are generally made by payroll deductions and made not less frequently than quarterly.
 Certain exceptions are made for unpaid leaves as allowed under the Plan.
+Participant loans were \$5,117 and \$4,562 as of December 31, 2021 and 2020, respectively.
+As of December 31, 2021, the rates of interest on outstanding loans ranged from 3.25% to 6.50% with various maturities.